 A: We understand how difficult it is to access children's mental health services in rural communities because we also live here.
 Healthcare in rural America can be a challenge.
 Besides waiting months for an appointment, families may also have to drive significant distances to a provider's office.
 This means lost instructional time for the student.
 Placing services in schools is convenient for rural families, and helps reduce the stigma associated with mental health care.

-MEET THE ADVISORY BOARD
+MEET THE ADVISORY COMMITTEE

 Owner of Bio::Neos